brendenk1/BluetoothStack/README.md

 2. the system is already scanning

 When starting to scan for peripherals, the method requires a `ScanConfiguration` object.
 This informs the system what devices the application is interested in finding, and how that device should be reported to the application.

+### Stopping a scan

+Stopping a scan can be accomplished by the following method on `BluetoothStack`, `stopScanning(onError:)`.

+Stopping a scan can throw an error for the following reasons:

+1. the system is not currently scanning